tek/uracil/README.md

 Using `:` here would start command line mode, which would interfere with the visual mode detection in the plugin.

+## `UraDiag`

+Displays various information about the current state in a scratch buffer:

+* yank history
+* errors

 [Neovim]: https://github.com/neovim/neovim
 [Haskell]: https://www.haskell.org
 [ribosome]: https://github.com/tek/ribosome